 An age case matched study by Swift et al, whose 40 pairs of IPAH patients underwent cardiac MRI and RHC within a 48 hours period demonstrated also, that treatment naive males have worse RVEF when compared to females.
 The haemodynamics did not differ between the groups and these indices were corrected for age, sex and BSA.
 They hypothesised that potentially the adaptive response to increased afterload is more effective in the PAH female (Swift et al., 2015).

 A retrospective study by Jacobs el, 2014 also using haemodynamics obtained from RHC and cardiac MRI, attempted to ascertain if there were any RV differences between the genders at baseline and after one year of pulmonary hypertensive therapy.
 The study included 101 patients, 26 of whom were men, with comparable PVRs 903+/-545 vs 963=/-473 p=0.61 and right ventricular ejection fractions (RVEF) 31=/- 13% vs 33=/- 11% p=0.44.
-This study showed that despite a reduction in PVR with PH targeted therapy in both sexes at 1 year the RVEF did not improve in men, but actually deteriorated (RVEF decrease median, IQR -1.0% (-11.9% to +6.9%)).
+This study showed that despite a reduction in PVR with PAH targeted therapy in both sexes at 1 year the RVEF did not improve in men, but actually deteriorated (RVEF decrease median, IQR -1.0% (-11.9% to +6.9%)).

 At follow-up males had a higher NT-proBNP, WHO FC and lower 6MWD.
 On review of the PAH treatment regimens for these 101 patients the majority of patients were on an ERA as first line therapy (Males 13 (50%) versus Females 30(40%)) with a PDEi5 add-on (Jacobs et al., 2014).